 Beginning in the early grades, we start with a strong phonics program, which provides a systematic approach to learning how to become proficient readers and spellers.

-Throughout, the grades provide a strong foundation in vocabulary, grammar, and written language instruction.
+Throughout the grades, we provide a strong foundation in vocabulary, grammar, and written language instruction.
 We use a direct instruction approach to each subject area and integrate each facet of the language into our daily reading and writing activities.

 Our students are immersed in a variety of reading genres, which include both the classics and contemporary authors, all of which can be connected to our Christian values and teachings.
 Combined with the Accelerated Reader program, our students are challenged to not only raise their reading levels, but also to analyze literature from various perspectives.